LinkAndreas/linkandreas.github.io/assets/articles/13_11_2022/article.md

 ## Shell Script: Prepare Commit Message Hook

-Below you can find the script that is executed as soon as a commit is made:
+Below, you can find the script that is executed as soon as a commit is made:

 ```sh
 #!/bin/bash